Article by Stett Holbrook for Metroactive.

 Forty years ago, Louise Benson began serving free meals to the poor and hungry from the garage of her San Jose home.
 Because of the need, the number of people swelled, and in time her neighbors complained of the sometimes ragged crowds that came to her door.
 So in 1981, she and several friends relocated her makeshift soup kitchen to the grounds of Sacred Heart of Jesus church, which still retains the looks of its origins as a mission that dates back to 1900.

-Since the expansion was completed in June, Martha’s Kitchen now serves more than 100,000 people a year in the big dining room and at other facilities in the area.
+Since the expansion was completed in June, Martha’s Kitchen now serves more than 250,000 meals a year in the big dining room and at other non-profit facilities in the area and as far as Merced and Santa Cruz counties.

 Martha’s Kitchen, which takes its name from the biblical figure Martha who fed Jesus and his followers, opens for dinner at 4pm Tuesday and Wednesday.
 Well before then, however, the crowds queue up outside.
 They arrive on foot, in cars, on bikes and on the No. 25 bus that rolls down Willow Street.